tingtingchung/AI.Mason/WK10: Team Projects.md

 The presentation should include
 1. [2 min] Problem statement - What problem are you trying to solve in this case study?
 And how is it relevant to what's being discussed this week?
 2. [5 min] Discussion of at least 1 relevant research paper (not news articles, medium, blog, library documentation, or linkedin posts)
-3. [5 min] A technical coding demo whenever possible: Keep the coding demo as simple as possible to illustrate an essential concept rather than a complete project.
+3. [5 min] A technical coding demo whenever possible: Build, train and evaluate a model as much as you can.
+Keep the coding demo as simple as possible to illustrate an essential concept rather than walking through a complete project.
 If coding demo is not possible, demo different ways to use an AI application (e.g., ChatGPT) for a business problem.
 4. [2 min] Discussion of explanability or ethical concerns (you can pick one).
 5. [1 min] What's next?
 Help us envision future developments and concerns.
 *Note: Time estimates are suggestions only.
 Do what you need to do to deliver an engaging and compelling story!